1.What are the requirements for admittance:

 Yes, an internship is required (20 hours per week).
 The required length is 1 semester.
 Those with professional involvement can count their career situations as an internship.

-7. Where can I get a catalog?
+7. Where can I get a course catalog?
 Can one be mailed to me?

 The catalog is completely online at http://catalog.uncc.edu/index.php?catoid=8